nlsickler/dotfiles-nvim/README.md

-# LUA based
+# dotfiles-nvim

 An old copy of init.vim lives in this folder, but it shouldn't be used for newer versions of neovim (>= 0.5.0).
+All configuration has been migrated to lua.

 ## Things to remember